ChalmersPhua00/Multilist/README.md

 # Multilist
-An iOS app that stores bucket-lists and checklists using Core Data.
+An iOS app that stores bucket lists and check lists using Core Data.